IKIM-Essen/ClusterDocs/docs/getting-started/index.md

 your SSH configuration takes care of the middle step.

-[Read the jump-host and shell-host explanation](../concepts/jump-shell-compute.md) if you want the full mental model.
+[Read the jump-host and shell-host explanation](../concepts/jump-shell-compute.md) if you need the full command-line mental model.

 ## Where your work belongs